IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
+[2013-10-01]
+ - [DONE 2013-10-01]
+   Typing 'HTTPD HEXDUMP' causes a RuntimeException to be thrown and the console dies!
+This must be fixed.
+ - Additionally add a RuntimeException handler to fetch unexpected errors, so the console still continues working.

 [2013-05-22]
  - The java.util.loggin.FileHandler does not support time stamps inside file names nor was it built to support subclasses that do.